-Why a Discounts Programme Makes a Lot of 'Pence'
+Why a Discounts Program Makes a Lot of 'Cents'

-A strategic benefits programme, like an employee discounts benefit, has many advantages.
+A strategic benefits program, like an employee discounts benefit, has many advantages.
 Here are just some of them:

 Extends employees' salaries Easy to understand Low cost Delivers high engagement (because everyone loves a bargain!)
-Appeals to a wide array of employees Easy to implement Low maintenance Simple way to show appreciation for employees
+Appeals to a wide array of employees Easy to implement Low maintenance Simple way to show appreciation for employees of Australian employees would use any financial rewards received from their workplace for essentials rather than luxuries, with 80% of global employees noting that this is more true in households with children aged 18 and younger.

-Reward Gateway, Cost of Living Crisis Report, 2022
+Reward Gateway, Cost of Living Report, 2022